The Photochemical Birth of the Hydrated Electron in Liquid Water: Results and Discussion

 Figure \ref{fig:photo-mechanism} depicts the two decay pathways: Hydrogen Atom Transfer (HAT, upper panels) and Proton Coupled Electron Transfer (PCET, lower panels).
 The HAT mechanism exhibits an ultrafast decay.
 As shown in Figure \ref{fig:photo-mechanism}\textbf{A}, which presents the evolution of the $S_1$ and $S_0$ potential energy surfaces, the system reaches the non-radiative $S_1\to S_0$ crossing at approximately 10 fs in this trajectory.
 During the initial few femtoseconds, one water molecule undergoes O–H bond dissociation.
 This is evident in Figure \ref{fig:photo-mechanism}\textbf{B}, which shows the coordination number of the dissociating hydrogen over time which goes from 1 to 0 (see Analysis Protocols section).
 This behavior is consistent with the strongly dissociative character of the $S_1 (n\to\sigma^*)$ potential energy surface and agrees with previous theoretical and experimental findings\cite{elles2009electronic,yamamoto2020ultrafast,van2000photodissociation}.
 To determine whether the dissociating species is a hydrogen atom (\hatom) or a proton (\hproton), we determined the center of the electron and its distance to the dissociating hydrogen (see Analysis Protocols section for details).
 As shown in Figure \ref{fig:photo-mechanism}\textbf{C}, this distance rapidly drops from 1.2 to below 0.2 \AA, clearly indicating that the observed process involves hydrogen atom dissociation.

 The PCET mechanism displays a slower decay, on the order of hundreds of femtoseconds (see Figure \ref{fig:photo-mechanism}\textbf{D}).
-In fact, 2 out of 100 trajectories remain in the $S_1$ excited state for the entire 1 ps simulation.
+In fact, 2 out of 100 trajectories do not exhibit non-radiative decay to the $S_0$ state, remaining on the $S_1$ for the entire 1 ps of the simulation.
 Following photoexcitation of a water molecule, in addition to the OH dissociation, an electron is released into the surrounding hydrogen-bond network.
 Figure \ref{fig:photo-mechanism}\textbf{E} shows the evolution of the gyration radius of the electron over time (see Analysis Protocols section for details), which serves as a proxy for its spatial delocalization.
 Initially, the electron is highly delocalized, but around 100 fs becomes increasingly localized.
 This behavior is consistent with experimental observations\cite{savolainen2014direct,novelli2025high}, which report a transition from a very delocalized electron (gyration radius above 20 \AA) to a more localized wet electron, and finally to the fully hydrated electron in the ground state (gyration radius 2.4 \AA).

 A key feature of this mechanism is that it also involves an ultrafast O–H bond dissociation, consistent with the dissociative character of the $S_1$ ($n \to \sigma^*$) potential energy surface.
 However, unlike the H atom pathway, here the dissociated species is a proton (e.g., \hproton\ or \hydronioum).
 This is evident from Figure \ref{fig:photo-mechanism}\textbf{F}, which shows that the distance between the center of the electron and the closest hydrogen.
 Initially, this distance decreases (within the first 100 fs) but in contrast to the HAT mechanism, the energy gap is still high (around 2 eV, see Figure \ref{fig:photo-mechanism}\textbf{D}).
 After this period of time, this distance subsequently starts to increase supporting the notion of the formation of the hydrated electron and the \hydronioum.
 This also implies that the dissociated water molecule that lost the original proton is now an \ohradical\ species.
 Later we will delve into the role of the \hydronioum\ and \ohradical\ on the photophysical properties.